What is CBD oil?

 There is an extremely low risk of becoming addicted to CBD, making it a viable option for people who are looking for an alternative form of natural pain relief.

-Despite this, there are strict restrictions regarding the usage of CBD oil.
+Despite this, there are strict restrictions regarding the usage of cannabidiol oil.
 This seems a little crazy considering the huge amounts of opioids being prescribed currently!

 To help remove the social taboo surrounding CBD oil, we have decided to explain how it is made and how it can potentially be used to alleviate pain and various other symptoms.

 How is it made?